 CPI’s involvement with Business Durham began very early on in NETPark’s existence with the planning, build and launch of CPI’s National Printable Electronics Centre.
 Since then the two companies have partnered across a host of themes supporting innovation in the UK.
 Listed are some of the highlights.

-Opened in 2009, CPI’s Printable Electronics Centre at NETPark has grown from an initial team of 10 to a team of 60.
+Since opening in 2009, CPI’s National Printable Electronics Centre at NETPark has grown from an initial team of 10 to a team of 60.
 The centre has continued to expand over the last seven years and now hosts over £60m worth of assets alongside some of the best scientists and researchers in the world.
 CPI is working with a number of companies of all sizes in the commercialisation of their new product concepts.
 Some examples include BAE Systems, Ford Motors, Audi, Unilever, PolyPhotonix, PragmatIC, and Applied Nanodetectors.

 Based at NETPark, PolyPhotonix is a healthcare photonics company developing light therapy treatments for macular eye disease as well as other medical conditions.
 Working closely with CPI and Business Durham, PolyPhotonix has grown from one employee with an idea to a team of 25 people manufacturing a phototherapy eye mask (Noctura 400®) that treats one of the most common causes of blindness in the western world.
 The company has graduated from CPI’s incubator.